EinsteinVirus/Computer-Forensics/README.md

 <h3 align="Center">CFReDS's Hacking Case Walkthrough</h3>

+## **Introduction**
+> Here for the analysis of the scenario given below we will be using the <a href=https://www.autopsy.com/>Autopsy tool</a>.
+Autopsy® is the premier end-to-end open source digital forensics platform.
+Built by Basis Technology with the core features you expect in commercial forensic tools, Autopsy is a fast, thorough, and efficient hard drive investigation solution that evolves with your needs.

 ## **Scenario**

 > On 09/20/04 , a Dell CPi notebook computer, serial # VLQLW, was found abandoned along with a wireless PCMCIA card and an external homemade 802.11b antennae.
 It is suspected that this computer was used for hacking purposes, although cannot be tied to a hacking suspect, G=r=e=g S=c=h=a=r=d=t.
 (The equal signs are just to prevent web crawlers from indexing this name; there are no equal signs in the image files.)
 Schardt also goes by the online nickname of “Mr. Evil” and some of his associates have said that he would park his vehicle within range of Wireless Access Points (like Starbucks and other T-Mobile Hotspots) where he would then intercept internet traffic, attempting to get credit card numbers, usernames & passwords.